chemosim-lab/OlfactoryReceptors/README.md

-# Olfactory_receptors
+# OlfactoryReceptors
-Machine learning models to predict olfactory receptor functions from sequence alignment
+Machine learning prediction of olfactory receptor functions from the sequence alignment.